cybercongress/cybernomics/bostrom/README.md

 ## Goals

-To optimize parameters for launching Bostrom.
+To optimize parameters for launching Bostrom Network.

-An idea is to model the value of BOOT through the understanding of established network effects in Ethereum.
+An idea is to model the value of BOOT token through the understanding of established network effects in Ethereum.
 Then we can forecast claim dynamics and address growth based on approximated network effects.
-Assuming some demand for cyberlinks based on address growth we can adjust the supply of cyberlinks accounting for computing capability and so that VOLT price could grow.
+Assuming some demand for cyberLinks based on address growth we can adjust the supply of cyberLinks accounting for computing capability and so that Volt (V) token price could grow.
 The given model also allows defining inflation parameters of BOOT to optimize investments into the hardware infrastructure.

 ## Time

 We model Bostrom Network simulation as a (discrete) sequence of events in time.
 We define the `timestep` variable (syn `t`) as integer number of time steps since the network launch. `timestep` is used in formulas and definitions across this specification and defined as:

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}t = \lfloor{time\_from\_launch\_in\_years \cdot timesteps\_per\_year}\rfloor"></p>